habitat-sh/habitat/www/source/blog/2019-01-22-base-plans-refresh.html.md

 ### Why are you refreshing them?

-We perform periodic base plan refreshes to ensure that your applications built on Habitat are secure and performant.
+We perform periodic base plan refreshes to ensure that your applications built on Chef Habitat are secure and performant.
 Many packages including GCC, OpenSSL, zlib, and glibc form the base cryptographic and security libraries that applications depend on.

-We also perform periodic base plan refreshes to make it easy for users of Habitat to receive the latest performance improvements, security patches, and bug fixes from the underlying software libraries that power your application.
+We also perform periodic base plan refreshes to make it easy for users of Chef Habitat to receive the latest performance improvements, security patches, and bug fixes from the underlying software libraries that power your application.
 Our periodic base plan refresh means you will receive these updates automatically, and you will never worry about your application being tied to an aging Operating System version.

 This refresh contains OpenSSL version 1.0.2q and brings two significant improvements: the CRIME vulnerability is mitigated by default and FIPS mode is available to all users.
 FIPS mode is particularly interesting; although it is not enabled by default it can be activated at runtime simply by setting the environment variable `OPENSSL_FIPS=1` - this ensures that any application that is built on OpenSSL can automatically operate in a FIPS compliant manner.